Serving Stamford, Danbury, Bridgeport, Shelton, and all of Connecticut

 Almost everyone is exposed to X-ray radiation at some point in life (via dental X-rays, chest X-rays, sports injury X-rays, etc.).
 When these X-rays are administered properly, a patient is exposed to a carefully-limited, relatively-low dose of radiation.

 In large doses, however, radiation can be very dangerous – so much so that it is subject to governmental regulation.

-If you believe you were overexposed to X-ray radiation in a Connecticut medical facility, contact the medical malpractice legal team at Berkowitz and Hanna LLC to help you review your legal rights.
+If you believe you were overexposed to X-ray radiation in a Connecticut medical facility, contact our skilled medical malpractice legal team to help you review your legal rights.

 Each state, including Connecticut, regulates the practice of medicine within its borders by implementing its own medical licensing guidelines.
 With each license granted, the state essentially places its trust in a physician that he or she will exercise professional discretion when deciding when and how much X-ray radiation is appropriate in a patient’s care.

 Additionally, the State of Connecticut’s Department of Energy & Environmental Protection (DEEP) also plays a role in ensuring that X-ray exposure to patients and medical staff are at acceptably safe levels.
 The agency regulates everything from the number of X-rays a patient may receive in a year to the X-ray machine registration process.

 You now know that the danger associated with a person’s overexposure to radiation is significant enough to warrant oversight by the government.
 The questions now become:

 - How does someone become overexposed to X-ray radiation (also referred to as X-ray radiation overdose)?

 - If someone does receive an X-ray radiation overdose, what happens?

 There are a number of people involved in the X-ray process.
 Typically, a patient’s treating physician orders the X-rays; technicians and medical staff administer the X-rays, and a radiologist and/or treating physician read and interpret the X-ray images.